top of page

 KFC Japan regularly introduces limited-time menu items that cater to seasonal and cultural events.
 For instance, during cherry blossom season, they might offer sakura-flavored chicken or cherry blossom-themed packaging.
 Similarly, they introduce spicy chicken during the summer months when spicy foods are more popular.

 These examples demonstrate how KFC has successfully localized its menu, marketing, and brand positioning to resonate with consumers in various regions, acknowledging cultural, religious, and taste preferences.
+If you're interested in learning how you can better adapt your translation and localization process to achieve success in global markets contact us today.

 bottom of page